Who we are

 Our work addresses global issues impacting water purity and food security, and we proudly offer solutions with strong commercial outcomes and positive environmental impact, including:

-• sustainably growing premium black tiger prawns at our Pacific Reef Fisheries aquaculture facilities
+• sustainably growing premium black tiger prawns at our Pacific Reef Fisheries aquaculture facility, and

-• repurposing the algae into an environmentally-friendly plant supplement called PlantJuice™, reducing farmers’ reliance on harmful chemicals, and
+• repurposing the algae used to remediate water into an environmentally-friendly plant supplement called PlantJuice™, reducing farmers’ reliance on harmful chemicals

 We have also launched ReefAsta™, a nutritional supplement containing astaxanthin derived from microalgae.
 Astaxanthin is one of natures most powerful antioxidants with proven health and well being benefits.